 Small Grants Programme

-Churches Conservation is delighted to be launching its small grant programme in Autumn 2017 for special conservation projects to the fabric and contents of historic listed churches and chapels in England.
+Churches Conservation is delighted to have launched its small grant programme for special conservation projects to the fabric and contents of historic listed churches and chapels in England.

 Special conservation projects mean projects to the fabric and contents of historic listed churches and chapels that would not normally be undertaken in the regular cycle of repair and maintenance, including archives held within the church.
 Examples include conservation work to listed headstones and tombs, monuments, wall paintings, rood screens, fonts, carved stonework, stained glass and altar cloths.

 Grants awarded will be between £250 and £2,000; the grant must normally be within a minimum of 10% and a maximum of 75% of the total project cost.

 Grant recipients must be a formally constituted group e.g. ‘Friends’ group, Preservation Trust, Parochial Church Council or similar, with legal responsibility for the listed church, chapel or churchyard.
 Recipient organisations will be limited to those with an income of £5million or less.